Field Growth Playbook: Salesman Tracking for VPs

 Set the privacy rules before you ask for adoption.
 Be plain about four points:

-- What gets collected.
-State whether you capture GPS location, timestamps, visit check-ins, photos, notes, and signatures.
+- What gets collected, GPS location, timestamps, visit check‑ins, photos, notes, signatures

-- Who can see it.
-Restrict access to the rep’s manager and any role that truly needs the data.
+- Who can see it, restrict access to the rep’s manager and roles that truly need the data

-- How it will be used.
-Use it for route execution, visit verification, coaching, payroll disputes, customer issue resolution, and safety.
-Do not use it for random monitoring or public callouts.
+- How it will be used, for route execution, visit verification, coaching, payroll disputes, customer issue resolution, and safety

 Say it clearly: the app exists for accountability, and it also exists for fairness.
 Good reps should want both.
 If your team hears only control and never hears protection, you set this up to fail.